klaytn/klaytn-docs/docs/dapp/tutorials/connecting-remix.md

 ![Injected Web3](./img/env-injected-web3.png)

 * When you see the MetaMask pop-up, select the account by clicking it.
-* Once you are successfully connected to the Network, you will see the connected Chain ID and Account.
+* Once you are successfully connected to the Network, you will see the Chain ID and Account of the connected network.

 ## Connecting Klaytn - Remix using Kaikas <a id="connecting-klaytn-remix-using-kaikas"></a>